cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md

 - Produces richly detailed reports in Microsoft Excel that document the compliance activities performed by Microsoft and your organization, which can be provided to auditors, regulators, and other compliance stakeholders.

 > [!IMPORTANT]
 > Compliance Manager is a dashboard that provides a summary of your data protection and compliance stature and recommendations to improve data protection and compliance.
-The Customer Actions provided in Compliance Manager ﻿are recommendations; it is up to each organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
+The Customer Actions provided in Compliance Manager are recommendations; it is up to each organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
 Recommendations found in Compliance Manager should not be interpreted as a guarantee of compliance.

- **Contents**
+## Contents

- **Conceptual Topics**
+### Conceptual topics

 > [Using Search](meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md#onesearch)